On The Evaluation of Collision Probability along a Path: A

 The stage-wise approximation \cref{eq:stagewise} of the probability of collision is fast and, as such, suited to optimization.
 However, while \cref{eq:dutoitapprox} is not guaranteed to overbound the probability, we observe that for almost every number of waypoints, the result of \cref{eq:stagewise} is a substantial overapproximation of the ground truth.
 This conservativeness in an optimization setting could lead to categorizing admissible states as unfeasible.

 At last, the proposed function \cref{eq:riskmeasure}, coupled with the approximation \cref{eq:pathintrinsicapprox}, shows some interesting properties.
-As no exogenous parameters are included in its computation, we call it \emph{path intrinsic}; namely, the probability \cref{eq:pathintrinsicapprox} is just a functional of the path $\mu_R(\cdot)$ taken by the robot and the combined radius $r$, while no other tuning knob, such as $N$, the number of waypoints, or the resolution of a grid, is considered\footnote{It could be argued that the $r$ parameter by which the density \cref{eq:riskmeasure} is scaled in \cref{eq:pathintrinsicapprox} is not the optimal one to estimate the probability of collision.
+As no exogenous parameters are included in its computation, we call it \emph{path intrinsic}; namely, the probability \cref{eq:pathintrinsicapprox} is just a functional of the path $\mu_R(\cdot)$ taken by the robot and the combined radius $r$, while no other tuning knob, such as $N$, the number of waypoints, or the resolution of a grid, is considered.
+It could be argued that the $r$ parameter by which the density \cref{eq:riskmeasure} is scaled in \cref{eq:pathintrinsicapprox} is not the optimal one to estimate the probability of collision.
 To validate our choice, we obtain $r_{opt}$ by minimizing $||M_e||_F$ for an arbitrary choice of the scaling parameter.
-As shown in \cref{tb:normandtime}, the variation in the values of the error is modest and does not justify the need for this optimization.}.
+As shown in \cref{tb:normandtime}, the variation in the values of the error is modest and does not justify the need for this optimization.

 Curiously, the approximation \cref{eq:pathintrinsicapprox} is more accurate than the integral \cref{eq:probabilityRVparam}: taking the derivative of \cref{eq:probabilityRVparam} at \enquote{thickness} $0$ rids \cref{eq:pathintrinsicapprox} of the local homeomorphicity issue encountered in \cref{eq:probabilityRVparam}.
 Furthermore, the method also seems to be competitive in regard to the accuracy of the approximation, being the least conservative among the considered approaches.

 While limited in scope, the experiment also shows that the computational cost of the Risk Density approach is of the same order of magnitude ($\sim\times2$) as the fastest method (Stage-wise approximation), as shown in \cref{tb:normandtime}.
 This relatively small computational complexity is explained by the fact that our approximation \cref{eq:pathintrinsicapprox} includes only a uni-dimensional integral, which is easily evaluated numerically.